giaccone/field_measurements/README.md

 This repository includes the magnetic flux density measured in front of a power transformer at 1386 regularly spaced points.

-These data are used in the paper:
+These data have been registered for research purposes.
+If you use them for your research, you can consider citing the following reference where the measurement procedure and the data are fully described:

-* **Freschi F., Giaccone L., Cirimele V., Canova A., *"Numerical assessment of low-frequency dosimetry from sampled magnetic fields"*, Physics in Medicine & Biology, in press, doi:10.1088/1361-6560/aa9915**
+* **Freschi F., Giaccone L., Cirimele V., Canova A., *"Numerical assessment of low-frequency dosimetry from sampled magnetic fields"*, Physics in Medicine & Biology, Vol 63 (2018) 015029, doi:10.1088/1361-6560/aa9915**

-The paper has been recently accepted for publication.
-It is available on-line in early view at this [link](http://iopscience.iop.org/article/10.1088/1361-6560/aa9915).
+The paper is available on-line here [link](http://iopscience.iop.org/article/10.1088/1361-6560/aa9915).

 ## Repository content